Your Guide to Aspirating

 Getting a positive aspirate means you will see blood in the needle hub.
 This is why looking at the hub of the needle during aspiration is crucial.
 New injectors sometimes forget this part whilst trying to get used to the process.

-When blood is seen in the needle hub, there is no need to panic – in fact, a sigh of relief is allowed – as a vascular occlusion is about to be prevented!
+When blood is seen in the needle hub, there is no need to panic – in fact, a sigh of relief is allowed – as a vascular occlusion is likely to be prevented!

 4. Firmly press the area for at least 2-3 minutes to prevent blood leakage from the vessel and bruise formation.